tubixpvp/tanks_demo/readme.md

 Make sure you set the directory to your Flash or AIR SDK.
 You can get it [here](https://airsdk.harman.com/download).

-Building:
+Step 1: build the client

-Windows: Press Ctrl+Shift+B
+Windows/Linux: Press Ctrl+Shift+B

 MacOS: Press Command+Shift+B

--> Select your option: build client or server
+-> Select 'Game Client Build'

+Step 2: run the game server

+Windows: open `start.bat` in `/server/` folder.

+MacOS/Linux: go to `/server/` folder in terminal and execute the `start.sh` script.

+Step 3: Open `http://localhost:8000/AlternativaLoader.swf` in Flash Player app.